devennn/devennn.github.io/about.md

 ![image](https://filedn.com/l5qh0nREM5jm9t10JjPxfgJ/me.jpg)

-A little bit about myself: I like to play sports!
-Probably, I am average in everything except swimming.
-My mom did send me to a swimming lesson once, but I'm more into football.
-Haha.
-I am more interested in team sports.
-I guess that what makes me a good team player.

 ### Work Experience
 - Data Science Intern - [Skymind Malaysia](https://skymind.global/)
   - Plan & Execute the development of OCR models